 Ashley E. Smith, Ph.D.
 (University of Missouri - Columbia, 2013) is a psychologist and Team Lead with the Posttraumatic Stress Disorder Clinical Team (PCT).
-She serves as one of the major rotation supervisor for the PCT internship rotation.
-Dr. Smith completed her predoctoral internship at the MHSPC and completed a postdoctoral fellowship specializing in PTSD and Traumatic Brain Injury assessment at Truman VAMC.
+She serves as one of the major rotation supervisors for the PCT internship rotation.
+Dr. Smith completed her doctoral internship at the MHSPC and completed a postdoctoral fellowship specializing in PTSD and Traumatic Brain Injury assessment at Truman VAMC.
 Dr. Smith's current duties include conducting evidence-based treatment in both individual and group contexts.
 In addition, Dr. Smith is the Evidence-Based Psychotherapies Coordinator for the Truman VA facility and associated CBOCs which involves promotion of awareness, training, and utilization of evidence-based treatments.
-She is certified in Motivational Interviewing (MI),

-Cognitive Behavioral Conjoint Therapy for PTSD (CBCT-PTSD), and Cognitive Processing Therapy (CPT).
+She is certified in Motivational Interviewing (MI), Cognitive Behavioral Conjoint Therapy for PTSD (CBCT-PTSD), and Cognitive Processing Therapy (CPT).
 Dr. Smith's clinical interests include treatment related to Military Sexual Trauma, health psychology, and addictive behaviors.
 When not at work, she enjoys watching documentaries, cooking, and going on outdoor adventures with her husband, sons, and pupper.
 Logan E. Welker, Ph.D.
 (University of South Dakota, 2022) is a staff psychologist in the Addiction Treatment Program (ATP).
-He provides group and individual psychotherapy for both residents in the 6-week residential treatment program and ATP outpatients.
-Dr. Welker completed a pre-doctoral internship at the Missouri Health Sciences Psychology Consortium before coming into the ATP in a staff position.
+He provides group and individual psychotherapy for both residents in the 6-week psychosocial residential rehabilitation treatment program (PRRTP) and ATP outpatients.
+Dr. Welker completed a doctoral internship at the Missouri Health Sciences Psychology Consortium before coming into the ATP in a staff position in 2022.
 His clinical interests include substance use treatment with a focus on dual diagnosis as well as use of appropriate assessment methodology in a substance use population.
-Dr. Welker is also a member of the Multicultural Competency Training Committee (MCTC).
+Dr. Welker is also a member of the Multicultural

+Competency Training Committee (MCTC).
 He primarily operates from a cognitive behavioral perspective often incorporating third-wave approaches (mindfulness, values work, etc.) and motivational enhancement as relevant.
-Dr. Welker is trained in several EBP's including CPT and CBT-SUD.
+Dr. Welker is a VAcertified provider of several EBP's including Cognitive Processing Therapy (CPT), Cognitive Behavioral Therapy for Substance Use Disorders (CBT-SUD), and Motivational Enhancement Therapy (MET).
 He also offers Contingency Management for treatment of stimulant use disorders.
 In his spare time, he enjoys playing videogames, watching stand-up comedians online, and relaxing in various coffee shops around Columbia.